Mastercard Contactless Payment in Kyiv Metro

 HYPOTHESES

-Based on the data from the online survey and discovery phase we've formulated a set of hypotheses.
+Based on data from the online survey and discovery phase, we formulated a set of hypotheses.

 SURVEY QUESTIONARY

-While these were only hypotheses that we needed to check, update and clarify.
-For this purpose, we have developed a survey for each role and went to the subway to speak with real passengers while they are in the context of their payment process.
-Keeping in mind that there are archetypes that have extremely low potential to change their habits (passengers that are purchasing rides at the lowest price possible and people who have no banking cards) we defined "the markers" - questions that allowed to identify these archetypes at the early stage and stop interviewing them.
+While these were only initial hypotheses that needed validation, refinement, and clarification, we developed a survey tailored to each role and conducted in-person interviews with real passengers in the context of their payment process.
+Recognizing that some archetypes had extremely low potential for changing their habits—such as passengers purchasing rides at the lowest possible price and those without banking cards—we defined ‘markers’—specific questions designed to identify these archetypes early in the process and discontinue their interviews.

 SURVEY STAGE 1.
 INTERVIEWING PASSENGERS